This is an archived copy of the 2020-21 catalog. To access the most recent version of the catalog, please visit http://bulletin.ndsu.edu.

 Students will be assigned individual advisors who will work closely in program planning and in other ways to advise and assist them.
 Students are encouraged to seek advising from both Modern Languages and the School of Education whenever needed.

 Upon completing the program, students are eligible for certification to teach French in most states.
-The program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The program is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 A degree in French Education will prepare you to teach French at the 7-12 level.
 The demand for language teachers continues to be great.
 In general, "employment of high school teachers is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
 Rising student enrollment should increase demand for high school teachers, but employment growth will vary by region" (https://www.bls.gov/ooh/education-training-and-library/high-school-teachers.htm)